dvargas92495/scroll-spy-demo/README.md

 more of my time to the component itself.

 ## Limitations
-Here are some potential issues with my implementation:
+Here are some potential limitations with my implementation:
 - Issue 1
 - Issue 2
 - Issue 3